Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 It is to go too far to make a definite ban, but I would like to support taxes on fossil fuels and subsidies for CO2 reduction in the airline sector.
 In addition, the amount of CO2 emission allowances in the aviation sector must be reduced so that the companies are pushed in a sustainable direction.

-Taxes on air transport plus control with and strict rules on working conditions and tax conditions in the airline industry, supplemented by good transport alternatives to flying, together with an information campaign centering on travel opportunities that constitute alternatives to fly .
+Taxes on air transport plus control with and strict rules on working conditions and tax conditions in the airline industry, supplemented by good transport alternatives to flying, together with an information campaign centering on travel opportunities that constitute alternatives to aviation.

 One could create a mechanism or body that aims to promote the individual short-haul route that is serviced by trains at the expense of the corresponding short-haul flight.
 For example, distortion of competition in favor of air transport could trigger a penalty charge based on a transport time factor.
 This should provide incentives for the development of train operation and not promote the flying speed.
 I admit: a ban may seem less bureaucratic.

-7.2 The new international agreement CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation ) and the EU ETS (Emissions Trading Scheme ) scheme are not sufficient if we are to have control of aviation’s emissions of gases and particles into the atmosphere.
+- The new international agreement CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation ) and the EU ETS (Emissions Trading Scheme ) scheme are not sufficient if we are to have control of aviation’s emission of gases and particles into the atmosphere.
 Which other measures and interventions would you imagine as appropriate for regulating flying activities?

-The survey participants’ responses (ticks of boxes) divided into different types of initiatives and interventions with a view to regulating the extent and number of flights are presented below:
+Table 7 shows the survey participants’ responses (ticks of boxes) divided into different types of initiatives and interventions with a view to regulating the extent and number of flights:

 The figures clearly show that a tax on aviation fuel and a tax on air tickets are important priorities from the perspective of the respondents.